ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/SITES.md

 If you run the script with the train "2" option, it will push the total aligned number to the file align_archive.csv.
 This archive file is needed for making the chart on http://pancancer.info/trajectory .

+##Counting Logic
+For this site, there are three tables with three different ways of counting.

+### Data Train 1.0
+This table was hard coded and will not change.
+These numbers are from this [spreadsheet](https://docs.google.com/spreadsheets/d/14NItsHKJUevHZIuFkFTwNF-C12WbXTrFe0oM0Xq6b4M/edit).
+There is a nice summary page which lists all the uploads from each project.
+You can easily obtain a count for each repo.

+### Data Train 2.0
+This table is changing constantly so it could not be hard coded.
+There are a couple of conditions that must be met for something to count as aligned in data train 2.0.

+  * Workflow version must be 2.6 or higher
+  * Specimen must be part of [this](https://docs.google.com/spreadsheets/d/1X3ZO3SIRm7emv3F5jCU116EprDWJnRGNqCB8x5HqOws/edit#gid=1173712136) spreadsheet

+When these conditions are met the specimen would be counted towards data train 2.0 aligned.
+Everything that is unaligned must also be part of the spreasheet or else it would not be counted.

+### Workflow 2.6 Live Table
+This table is not being filtered from the spreadsheet and includes everything that is being aligned with workflow 2.6 or higher.
+The counts should be close to or higher than the numbers from data train 2.0.
+The only condition that this table has, is that the workflow version is higher than 2.6

 ## Visuals Created
 There are maps and tables on this page that were made using d3.
-You can see more about the maps [here](http://datamaps.github.io/) and see more about tables [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-info/blob/develop/pancan-scripts/docs/how-to-tables.md)
+You can see more about the maps [here](http://datamaps.github.io/) and see more about tables [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-info/blob/develop/pancan-scripts/docs/how-to-tables.md).
+I highly recommend looking at these before moving on.

 ## Adding New Train
 Adding a train invovles changing the scripts and should not be too much of a hassel.
 For this exmaple you will see how to add data train 2.0